drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Captopril

-Captopril was the first angiotensin-converting enzyme (ACE) inhibitor to be marketed (1981).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/captopril-070180bf'><i class='fa fa-play' aria-hidden='true'></i></button>Captopril was the first angiotensin-converting enzyme (ACE) inhibitor to be marketed (1981).
 The therapeutic concept, which aimed at reducing blood pressure by blocking the formation of the potent pressor agent angiotensin II from angiotensin I, through the inhibition of the Angiotensin Converting Enzyme, proved to be successful and was the foundation of an entirely new class of orally active antihypertensive drugs: the ACE inhibitors.
 The Captopril story is outlined in the following pages.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.